IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `Boolean hasArguments()` - Returns true if there is at least one argument in the current node.
 Otherwise returns false.

+`Boolean hasInlineFragments()` - Returns true if there is at least one child inline fragment for the current node.
+Otherwise returns false.

 `Boolean hasDirectives()` - Returns true if there is at least one directive for the current node.
 Otherwise returns false.

 `GraphQLNode byAlias(String alias)` - Adds an alias to the node, so, that the results in the GraphQL response can be accessed by that alias name.
 You can read about node aliases [here](https://spec.graphql.org/June2018/#sec-Field-Alias).